An Activist’s Guide to Information Security

 If this has gotten your head spinning, here is the bottom line.

-- put Linux on your computer and encrypt your data, learn to use PGP for inter-group email and build a network of Jabber contacts with verified OTR encryption for ad hoc chats
+- Put Linux on your computer and encrypt your data, learn to use PGP for inter-group email and build a network of Jabber contacts with verified OTR or OMEMO encryption for ad hoc chats.

-Technical background: most Intel-based computers run a software that can control the system remotely in parallel to the normal Operating System (AMT), which can be “disabled” in the manufacturer’s firmware but that is closed source, and modern Intel Processors only boot with signed firmware (Intel Boot Guard), so you will never be able to use alternative firmware like Libreboot, and even if you could, there would still be things in your computer that you do not have the source code for. ↩
+Technical background: most Intel-based computers run a software that can control the system remotely in parallel to the normal Operating System (AMT), which can be “disabled” in the manufacturer’s firmware but that is closed source, and modern Intel Processors usually only boot signed firmware (Intel Boot Guard), so you will never be able to use alternative firmware like Libreboot, and even if you could, there would still be things in your computer that you do not have the source code for (even more technical background here).
+There have been known cases of malware using AMT (source). ↩